Logiqx/wsw-results/docs/Gotchas.md

 However, still keep an eye out for the following during the week:

+- Session times can be specified within the daily reporting as well as GPSResults; belt and braces!
+  - If any runs are output by GPSResults but rejected by the reporting then the time limits need to be checked.
 - People in the wrong fleet.
 For example:
   - Previous podium in the amateur fleet or winner of the gold fleet.
   - Sponsored riders should not be in the amateur fleet.